 In the United States, companies that do business in California are subject to the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively, the "CCPA").
 The CCPA requires, among other things, covered companies to provide enhanced disclosures to California consumers, afford such consumers certain rights regarding their personal data, including the right to opt out of data sales for targeted advertising, and a private right of action to individuals affected by a data breach, if the breach was caused by a lack of reasonable security.
 The California Attorney General has issued initial and revised regulations that also govern the CCPA.
 The effects of the CCPA have been significant, requiring us to modify our data processing practices and policies and to incur substantial costs and expenses for compliance.
 Moreover, additional state privacy laws have been passed and will require potentially substantial efforts to obtain compliance.
-This includes laws in Virginia, Colorado, Utah, and Connecticut, which all go into effect throughout 2023.
-Many states are actively introducing privacy laws, and the U.S. federal government continues to contemplate federal privacy legislation.
+These include laws in Virginia, Colorado, Utah, and Connecticut, which have gone or will go into effect in 2023.
+Many states are introducing privacy laws, and the U.S. federal government continues to contemplate federal privacy legislation.
 If passed, these laws would further impact our operations and we will continue to experience additional costs associated with this increased compliance burden.

 We may also from time to time be subject to, or face assertions that we are subject to, additional obligations relating to personal data by contract or due to assertions that self-regulatory obligations or industry standards apply to our practices.
-Additionally, the Federal Trade Commission and many state attorneys general are interpreting federal and state consumer protection laws to impose standards for the online collection, use, dissemination, and security of data.
+Additionally, the Federal Trade Commission and many state attorneys general are more regularly bringing enforcement actions in connection with federal and state consumer protection laws for false or deceptive acts or practices in relation to the online collection, use, dissemination, and security of personal data.
 Further, we may be or become subject to data localization laws mandating that data collected in a foreign country be processed and stored within that country.
 Each of these privacy, security, and data protection laws and regulations, and any other such changes or new laws or regulations, could impose significant limitations, or require changes to our business model or practices or growth strategy, which may increase our compliance expenses and make our business more costly or less efficient to conduct.

 New legislation affecting the scope of personal data and personal information personal data where we or our customers and partners have operations, especially relating to classification of Internet Protocol ("IP") addresses, machine identification, location data, and other information, may limit or inhibit our ability to operate or expand our business, including limiting strategic partnerships that may involve the sharing or uses of data, and may require significant expenditures and efforts in order to comply.
-Notably, public perception of potential privacy, data protection or information security concerns -whether or not valid- may harm our reputation and inhibit adoption of our products and subscriptions by current and future end-customers.
+Notably, public perception of potential privacy, data protection or information security concerns - whether or not valid-may harm our reputation and inhibit adoption of our products and subscriptions by current and future end-customers.